 Direct WindowsDetermine where the direct windows are.
 Use decker setting "Open" for a wide open decker, and slit setting "Open" for a wide open slit, no disperser.
 A suggested blue side window is 325, 325, 850, 850.
-For the red side, with the tilted flat mirror in the grating tray at grating tilt 8800, use window 200, 200, 130, 500.
-(These may change if the dewar x-y stages are changed from their nominal positions.)
+For the red side, with the tilted flat mirror in the grating tray at grating tilt 8800, use window 350, 390, 2020, 424.
+On the blue side the window may change if the dewar x-y stage is changed from its nominal positions.
 Check direct windows with the top lights, not the TUB lights.

 Slit CenterIf you will be using the direct mode to find and center faint objects, you will need to know the row and column number of the center of the slit.
 Close the slit to spectroscopic size, and with illuminations from the dome continuum lamps (not the tub lamps!), take a direct (undispersed) frame.
 Use the cursor to find the center and record it for later use and/or enter it into the Telescope Offset GUI.

 FocusingOn each side, focusing is accomplished by moving the collimators.
 If you are using the spectrograph, focus with a narrow slit; if direct, make an artificial star with the small slit and decker.
-There are a number of ways to analyze the quality of the image, however, we recommend the use of kastfocus for achieving an accurate focus for a dispersed image for most cases.
+There are a number of ways to analyze the quality of the image, however, we recommend the use of kastfocusp for achieving an accurate focus for a dispersed image for most cases.
 Don't forget to look at the whole spectrum at some point, in case the focus is not flat; you may need to make some compromise.
-The Reticon chip is fairly, but not perfectly, flat.
-The Fairchild CCD should be very flat, though the focal plane is slightly curved.
-If a spectral region of particular concern to you is less well focused than most of the chip, you may choose to adjust the focus to favor that area, or make a compromise, or (on the red side), move the grating tilt to move that part of the specteum to a better place.
+The Fairchild and Hamamatsu CCDs should be very flat, though the focal plane is slightly curved.
+If a spectral region of particular concern to you is less well focused than most of the chip, you may choose to adjust the focus to favor that area, or make a compromise, or (on the red side), move the grating tilt to move that part of the spectrum to a better place.
 Also consider that for observing you'll probably use a wider slit than that you focused with, so small focus differences will wash out anyway.